Lê Hoàn: Kingship

 In the court, Le Hoan maintained the Buddhist patriarch Khuông Việt as the great preceptor, while appointing a Chinese named Hongjian as the position of classic and history expert of the court.
 He established five queens as minor wives while Queen Duong remained as his first lady.
 He appointed his family members including his brother and his sons to rule other parts of the kingdom.
 In 987, five years after a drought in 982, Le Hoan held a Royal Ploughing Ceremony on two rice fields and put a pot of gold in each.
-In 995 he built the Mahayana Nhat Tru temple in Hoa Lu and left inscriptions on it, cited verses from the Śūraṅgama Sūtra.
+In 995, he built the Mahayana Nhat Tru church and temple in Hoa Lu and left inscriptions on it, cited verses from the Śūraṅgama Sūtra.

+Beside the military campaigns against the Song and Champa, Lê Hoàn also faced internal rebellions, as well as launched conquests to expand the territory of Đại Cồ Việt.
+In 989, a provincial governor named Dương Tiến Lộc was appointed by Lê Hoàn to collect taxes in the two provinces Hoan and Ái (which are present days Nghệ An and Thanh Hóa).
+Tiến Lộc took advantages of that to seize controls of those two provinces then sought annexation by Champa, which was rejected.
+Upon learning of Tiến Lộc's treasonous act, Lê Hoàn launched a military campaign to Hoan and Ái provinces, which resulted in Tiến Lộc's capture and the slaughter of countless civilians in those regions by the national army.